How Money Orders Compare to Cashier's Checks

 If you don’t have a local bank account, or if there’s no branch nearby, it will be difficult to get a cashier's check quickly.
 That’s just one reason to keep a local bank account (which can also save you time and money in other ways).
 However, you may still have options:

 - Order cashier's checks online, by mail, or fax from your online bank or out-of-state bank.

 - Walk into a local bank or credit union and ask if it’s possible to pay cash (or use a debit card cash advance) to buy a cashier’s check.

 If you order online, some banks restrict who the check can be made payable to and where it can be mailed.

 It's not impossible to get a cashier's check from a bank that you’re not a customer of, but it may be hard to find a bank that will accommodate you.

 It is difficult or impossible to get a money order online.

-Cost: Cashier’s checks are typically more expensive than money orders, which makes sense if you consider the differences listed above—cashier's checks just have more horsepower.
-They're also issued by banks, which don't have a low-cost reputation like most mass retailers who sell money orders for one dollar.
-However, cashier's checks can be less expensive in some situations.
-If you can pay a single fee—$10, for example—for a large cashier's check versus multiple charges for multiple (maximum dollar limit) money orders, the single fee might be better.
+Cashier’s checks are typically more expensive than money orders, which makes sense if you consider the differences listed above—cashier's checks are a more robust instrument.
+They're also issued by banks, which don't have a low-cost reputation, unlike mass retailers who sell money orders for $1.

 If a payment goes missing, you'll want to get your money back or you'll need a replacement.
 This process is slightly easier with a money order—assuming you keep your receipt when you buy a money order.
 But dealing with missing money orders is rarely free, and you should expect to wait 30 days or more for a resolution.
 With a cashier's check, you might need to wait 90 days after submitting a cancellation request, and that may cause cash flow problems for you unless you have a lot of extra cash on hand.